thesse1/webmethods-api-gateway-staging/README.md

 Finally, the solution also includes a pipeline for exporting API projects from the central DESIGN environment.
 The pipeline will automatically commit the exported project to the HEAD of the selected repository branch.

 The solution supports separate stages for hosting internal and external APIs.
 The respective stages are called DEV_INT, DEV_EXT, TEST_INT, TEST_EXT, PROD_INT and PROD_EXT.
-Both internal and external APIs can be configured on the same local development instance or the central DESIGN instance.
-They must be assigned to the "Internal" and/or the "External" API group in order to be eligible for deployment to internal and/or external API Gateway DEV/TEST/PROD instances. ("Internal" and "External" must be added to the apiGroupingPossibleValues extended setting in API Gateway for making these values eligible as API groups.)
-APIs assigned to both the "Internal" and the "External" API group are eligible for deployment on internal and external API Gateway instances.
+Both internal and external APIs can be configured on the same local development environment or the central DESIGN environment.
+They must be assigned to the "Internal" and/or the "External" API group in order to be eligible for deployment to internal and/or external API Gateway DEV/TEST/PROD environments. ("Internal" and "External" must be added to the apiGroupingPossibleValues extended setting in API Gateway for making these values eligible as API groups.)
+APIs assigned to both the "Internal" and the "External" API group are eligible for deployment on internal and external API Gateway environments.

-The solution supports target stages with multiple "instances", for example in different regions.
-(Each instance can itself be an API Gateway cluster.)
-The "instances" within one stage will always get the same configuration and the same set of APIs.
+The solution supports target stages with multiple environments, for example in different regions.
+(Each environment can itself be a single API Gateway instance or an API Gateway cluster.)
+The environments within one stage will always get the same configuration and the same set of APIs.
 Applications can by synchronized within stages using HAFT, cf. https://documentation.softwareag.com/webmethods/api_gateway/yai10-15/webhelp/yai-webhelp/#page/yai-webhelp%2Fco-haft_reference_arch.html.

 The following API Gateway assets and configurations can be moved across API Gateway stages:
  - Gateway APIs